-Management is responsible for preparing the consolidated financial statements in accordance with International Financial Reporting Standards, which include amounts based on estimates and judgments.
+Management is responsible for preparing the consolidated financial statements of CU Inc. (the Company) in accordance with International Financial Reporting Standards, which include amounts based on estimates and judgments.
 Management is also responsible for the preparation of the Management's Discussion and Analysis and ensures that it is consistent with the consolidated financial statements.